SachinJaiswal2020/Cloth-management-API/README.md

 #### For using this API download the source code then install all the packages
  `  npm install `

-- Change the Database url
+- Change the Database url in config.env file

  `  npm start `